Figure 8 Brick

 wall approximately 8inches thick.

-This is the shower-side of the wall, grouted but not yet cured
+The following photo is the shower-side of the wall, grouted but not yet

 The wall will lighten when it dries out in a few days.